 Course Requirements Checklist

-Discussion boards are a collaborative learning experience.
-Therefore, the student is required to create a thread in response to the provided prompt for each forum.
-The thread must be between 400–600 words, demonstrate course-related knowledge, integrate biblical principles, and include at least 1 scholarly source in addition to the textbook/course material cited in Bluebook format.
+Discussions are a collaborative learning experience.
+Therefore, the student is required to create a thread in response to the provided prompt for each discussion.
+The thread must be between 400–600 words, demonstrate course-related knowledge, integrate biblical principles, and include at least 1 scholarly source in addition to/other than the textbook/course material and the Bible, cited in Bluebook format.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be between 200–400 words and contain at least 1 scholarly source cited in Bluebook format.

-The student will write 5–6-page research essays in current Bluebook format that focuses on legal systems.
-The essay must include at least 5 additional scholarly sources in additon to the course textbook and the Bible.
+The student will write 5–6 page research essays in current Bluebook format that focuses on legal systems.
+Each research essay assignment must include at least 5 additional scholarly sources in addition to the course textbook and the Bible.
 Research essay assignments should be submitted in Word or PDF document format.

-Each quiz will cover the Reading & Study material for the modules/weeks in which it is assigned, as well as prior readings identified in the relevant assignment instructions.
-Each quiz will be open-book/open-notes, contain 18–25 multiple-choice and true/false questions, and have a 1-hour time limit.
+Each quiz will cover the Learn material for the Modules: Weeks in which it is assigned, as well as prior readings identified in the relevant assignment instructions.
+Each quiz will be open-book/open-notes, contain 18–25 multiple-choice and true/false questions, and have a 60 minute time limit.

 Note: LL.M students must add an additional 2500 words of writing in their final paper.
 This is a Pass/Fail component of this assignment.
 This is not required of the JM students.